trallard/airflow-tutorial/source/about.md

 - Be able to apply what we learn and adopt to your use cases
 - Interested in data and systems
 - Aspring or current data engineering
+- Some knowledge about systems and databases (enough to be dangerous)

 ## Our focus for the day
 - Greater understanding on how to apply data pipelines using the Python toolset